leviwp48/StoryBot/README.md

 # StoryBot
-Playing Around with a Discord Bot in Node.js
+Playing Around with a Discord Bot in Node.js and some API's